-Your symbol is Hexagram number forty-nine, great change through necessity.
-When changes are brought about by those above, as in government, statesmen should first make a case for change, then the people will adapt more easily and there will be good fortune.
+Hexagram Forty-nine, means great change through necessity.
+When changes are brought about by those above, as in government, statesmen should first make a case for change, then the people will adapt more easily.

 The first line, yang, shows a person bound with the hide of a yellow ox and unable to take action.
 The ties are meant to slow down changes that may be happening prematurely.

-The third line, yang, shows one who tends to act recklessly, in which case there will be misfortune.
-If this person takes the time to contemplate and discuss changes with others, then there will be good results.
+The third line, yang, shows one who tends to act recklessly, causing misfortune.
+If this person takes the time to contemplate and discuss changes with others, then things will work out better.

-The fourth line, yang, shows one who learns to take the time to confirm his/her plans with advisors, who learns to slow down and make careful considerations.
+The fourth line, yang, shows one who takes the time to confirm their plans with advisors, and thus learns to slow down and make careful considerations.
 This mood of careful planning will help people accept changes.